New USDA Plant Hardiness Zone Map

 The 2012 USDA Plant Hardiness Zone Map is the standard by which gardeners and growers can determine which plants are most likely to thrive at a location.
 The map is based on the average annual minimum winter temperature, divided into 10-degree F zones.

 This hardiness zone map is all about how cold it gets in the winter.
 But as gardeners, we reference average frost dates–the date that, according to historical records, it’s unlikely to freeze and kill our vegetable seedlings.
-My Planting by Color schedule (available via my downloadable e-book and a free email newsletter) is entirely based on average frost dates.
+My Planting by Color schedule (available via my downloadable e-book and on the Planting By Color website) is entirely based on average frost dates.
 Unless these warmer winter temperatures translate into earlier average frost dates, this does not change when we plant our gardens.

 “Hardiness” is about how well plants can grow in cold conditions.
 With the new zones you might find that plants that previously could not survive the colder temperatures can now overwinter and continue to grow.
 This is important when you’re planting trees, bushes, and perennials.
 But most vegetable gardeners replant every year (either from extreme cold or warm temperatures), so it doesn’t really effect us.